The triangular theorem of eight and representation by quadratic polynomials: Cross Terms

 For any positive definite quadratic form with cross terms divisible by four, we write

 we now define $f_Q=f_{[Q]_{o}}$ to be the unique normalized totally positive quadratic polynomial

 We will refer to $f_Q$ as a \begin{it}triangular sum with cross terms\end{it}.

-We are now ready to prove Theorem \ref{CrossCounterThm}.
-We will first show that triangular sums with cross terms do not satisfy any finiteness theorem, and hence there is no overarching finiteness theorem for quadratic polynomials.
+We will show that triangular sums with cross terms do not satisfy any finiteness theorem, and hence there is no overarching finiteness theorem for quadratic polynomials, as stated in Proposition \ref{quadpolythm}.
 To do so, for every positive integer $n$ we will construct a triangular sum with cross terms $f_n$ which represents precisely every non-negative integer other than $n$.

 The following notation will be used.
-If $f$ and $g$ are polynomials in $k$ and $\ell$ variables, we denote by $f\oplus g$ the sum of the two as a polynomial in $k+\ell$ variables (so $f$ and $g$ are assumed to share no variables). \begin{proof}[Proof of Theorem \ref{CrossCounterThm}] Let a proper subset $S_0$ of a given subset $S$ of the positive integers be given.
+If $f$ and $g$ are polynomials in $k$ and $\ell$ variables, we denote by $f\oplus g$ the sum of the two as a polynomial in $k+\ell$ variables (so $f$ and $g$ are assumed to share no variables). \begin{theorem} Let $\mathcal{Z}$ be a subset of the positive integers.
+For every proper subset $\mathcal{Y}\subsetneq \mathcal{Z}$ there exists a triangular sum with cross terms representing $\mathcal{Y}$ but not representing $\mathcal{Z}$. \end{theorem}

+\begin{proof} Let a proper subset $S_0$ of a given subset $S$ of the positive integers be given.
 Choose a positive integer $n\in S\wout S_0$.
 We will proceed by explicit construction of the triangular sum with cross terms $f_n$ which represents every integer other than $n$.

 First note that if the smallest positive integer {\it not} represented by $f$ is $n$, then, since the sum of three triangular numbers represents every non-negative integer, we have that $f\oplus (n+1)(T_x\oplus T_y\oplus T_z)$ represents all $m\not\equiv n\pmod{n+1}$.
 But then we can choose $f_n:=f\oplus (n+1) (T_x\oplus T_y\oplus T_z) \oplus (2n+1) T_w$.
 It is therefore equivalent to construct $f$ for which $n$ is the smallest positive integer not represented by $f$.